gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 }
 ```

-Try adding another dummy field to the schema, and then run that mutation again to add the additional change into the release branch.
+Try adding another dummy field to the schema, and then run the above mutation again to add the additional change into the release branch.
 You can even make changes to both subservices and stage them together for release.

 With all changes staged in your PR, watch the `production` gateway terminal logs and then merge the release PR.
 You should see the production gateway cutover on the next polling cycle (remember, you'll still need to reload GraphiQL to populate the revised schema in the UI):